 Supervision & Evaluation

-The company supervisor has direct responsibility for training and evaluating interns.
-The supervisor creates internship descriptions and training plans, and may assign mentors to oversee and train interns.
+The company supervisor has direct responsibility for hiring, training, and evaluating interns.
+The supervisor creates internship training plans, and may assign mentors to oversee and train interns.
 The supervisor defines specific duties and assignment responsibilities, including research project and presentation goals.
-Supervisors also provide an overview of the company's operations, creates professional networking opportunities, and encourages informational interviews.
+Supervisors also provide an overview of the company’s operations, create professional networking opportunities, and encourage informational interviews.

 FREQUENTLY ASKED QUESTIONS